nylas/exchangelib/README.rst

         to_recipients=[Mailbox(email_address='anne@example.com')]
     )
     m.send_and_save()

     # EWS distinquishes between plain text and HTML body contents.
 If you want to send HTML body content, use
     # the HTMLBody helper.
 Clients will see this as HTML and display the body correctly:
     item.body = HTMLBody('<html><body>Hello happy <blink>OWA user!</blink></body></html>')

     # The most common folders are available as account.calendar, account.trash, account.drafts, account.inbox,
     # account.outbox, account.sent, account.junk, account.tasks, and account.contacts.
     #
     # If you want to access other folders, you can either traverse the account.folders dictionary, or find
     # the folder by name, starting at a direct or indirect parent of the folder you want to find.
 To search
     # the full folder hirarchy, start the search from account.root:
     python_dev_mail_folder = account.root.get_folder_by_name('python-dev')
     # If you have multiple folders with the same name in your folder hierarchy, start your search further down
     # the hierarchy:
     foo1_folder = account.inbox.get_folder_by_name('foo')
     foo2_folder = python_dev_mail_folder.get_folder_by_name('foo')
     # For more advanced folder traversing, use some_folder.get_folders()

     # If folder items have extended properties, you need to register them before you can access them.
 Create
     # a subclass of ExtendedProperty and set your custom property_id:
     class LunchMenu(ExtendedProperty):
-        property_id = '12345678-1234-1234-1234-123456781234'
+        property_set_id = '12345678-1234-1234-1234-123456781234'
         property_name = 'Catering from the cafeteria'
         property_type = 'String'